Senusret III: Semna Boundary Stela

-English Translation
+The stela was discovered in 1845 by German Egyptologist Karl Lepsius.
+The text clearly reinforces Senusret III's expansionist policies.
+The stela was replaced during the 18th Dynasty to be incorporated into shrines for mortuary cult worship.

-An English translation of the central text of the Semna Boundary Stela of Senusret III is below:
+An English translation of the central text of the Semna Boundary Stela of Senusret III:

 His Majesty established the southern border at Heh.

 I established my border further south than my forefathers.

 I added to what was bequeathed to me.
 I am a king who speaks and acts.

 I make happen what I conceive, eager to seize, hasty to succeed, in whose heart a matter doesn't slumber, anticipating inferiors, suppressing mercy, merciless to the enemy who attacks him, who attacks one who would attack, who is silent when one is silent, who replies to a matter as befits it.

 For to be idle after an attack is to strengthen the heart of the enemy.

 Aggression is valour and retreat is cowardice.

 Who is driven from his border is truly a coward.

 For the Nubian listens to the word of mouth.
 Answering him is making him retreat.

 If one acts aggressively towards him, he turns his back.

 Retreat, and he will take occasion to act aggressively.

 For they are not respectable people.
 They are wretches with broken spirits.

 My Majesty has seen them; it is no lie.
 I captured their women, I carried off their underlings, went to their wells, drove off their bulls, tore out their barley, set fire to it.
 As my father lives for me, I speak truthfully, there is no boast that comes from my mouth.

 As for any son of mine who shall maintain this border that My Majesty established, he is my son, born to My Majesty.
 It befits a son that he be the champion of his father, and maintains the border of his begetter.
 As to him who shall lose it, who shall not fight for it, he is not my son, he was not born to me.

 Now, My Majesty had a statue of My Majesty made at this border that My Majesty established, so that you may be persistent at it and that you may fight for it.

-The text clearly reinforces Senusret III's expansionist policies.

-The stela was replaced during the 18th Dynasty to be incorporated into shrines for mortuary cult worship.